 How To Handle Existing URLs?

-If you want to remove stop-words from existing posts' and terms' URL, you will need to regenerate them manually.
+After the slug is generated, WordPress will not update automatically.
+Therefore, if you want to remove stop-words from the URLs of existing posts or terms, you will need to regenerate them manually.

 Leave a Reply